line-studio/adu-pi/README.md

 bitbake adu-base-image
 ```

-The above will create an image named `adu-base-image-raspberrypi3.wic.gz` which can be burned on a SD-card.
+The above will create an image named `adu-base-image-raspberrypi3.wic` which can be written to a SD-card.

 To create the update image run `bitbake adu-update-image`.
 This produces two files `adu-update-image-raspberrypi3.swu` and `adu-update-image-raspberrypi3-manifest.json` (import manifest).
 These can be uploaded to the Azure Device Update service.
 The manifest properties can be changed in [local.conf](https://github.com/line-studio/adu-pi/blob/master/meta-adu-pi/conf/local.conf).